whiplashomega/elthelas2/data/spellsv2/spare-the-dying.markdown

 **Damage**: []

-You touch a living creature that has 0 hit points.
-The creature becomes stable.
+You touch a living creature that has the dying condition.
+The creature immediately loses the dying condition and instead gains the unconscious condition until they regain any amount of hit points.
 This spell has no effect on undead or constructs.